 Want to read the rest of this book?
 Then get it from Amazon.
 You can also search ‘The Independent Musician’s Survival Guide’ in your local Amazon and it will be there.
 Enjoy, and be sure to leave a comment on the above pages if you find the book useful. 🙂

 P.S.
-Please share this page on your favourite social networking sites if you found it useful.
+Please share this page on your favorite social networking sites if you found it useful.
 Thank you.